omgnetwork/ios-sdk/README.md

 #### Generate a transaction request

-A more configurable way to transfer tokens between 2 addresses is to use the transaction request flow.
+A more configurable way to transfer tokens between 2 wallets is to use the transaction request flow.
 To make a transaction happen, a `TransactionRequest` needs to be created and consumed by a `TransactionConsumption`.

 To generate a transaction request you can call: